thunchanokbow/Real-time-data-in-Power-BI/sections/02-Create-A-Workspace.md

 ![0](/images/1-Work.png)

 # Give users access to a workspace
 Now, imagine you have a finished report.
 You need **to share those contents with your co-workers who doesn't have a Power BI Pro and Premium account** to keep the report up to date.
 What's the best way to do it?
-Here is my advice<br>
+Here is my advice.<br>

 To give users access to a workspace, follow these steps:
 1. Open Power BI Service page select **Workspaces**.